Helping Colleges Build Faculty Capacity and Civic Courage in Uncertain Times

 (Rooted Teaching)

-Scholarly Work Systems
+Scholarly Contribution Systems

 Designing writing rhythms, rituals, and expectations that support sustained intellectual contribution without overwork.